Manuscript Wish List

 -

-YA thrillers, supernatural/speculative fiction, and horror that radically represents and explores queer, female, and BIPOC rage, revenge, and reclamation of power
+YA: thrillers, supernatural/speculative fiction, and horror that radically represents and explores queer, female, and BIPOC rage, revenge, and reclamation of power

 -